-The Enterprise Profiles feature collects user profile data on session end and saves it to a secure disk tied to a specific Active Directory user.
-When that user logs in to a Xi Frame session using their Active Directory credentials, their profile data is copied from the secure disk and imported to their session.
+The Enterprise Profiles feature collects user profile data on session end and saves it to a secure disk tied to a specific Frame user.
+When that user logs into a Xi Frame session, their secure profile disk is automatically attached to the virtual machine and made available to their session.
 This feature allows Frame to provide seamless per-user customization without losing the management benefits of stateless instances.

 B:cannot be in use, as these drive letters are required for the backend implementation of Enterprise Profiles.

-- Administrators must set capacity and successfully complete a publish before enabling Enterprise Profiles.
+Administrators must set capacity and successfully complete a publish before enabling Enterprise Profiles.
+If using Enterprise Profiles without the account being joined to a Domain, the account must be published once after enabling Enterprise Profiles as well.

 Enable Enterprise Profiles¶